 To manually modify instance limits:

-In Apps Manager, navigate to the Overview page for your app.
+In Apps Manager, go to the Overview page for your app.
 Under Processes and Instances, click Manage Autoscaling.

 In the Instance Limits section, set values for Minimum and Maximum.